We know you know, but it’s never enough to say that:

-Minimalism is all about freedom, it’s about clearing clutter, making careful choices, so we can focus on what’s important, and find happiness in life.
+Minimalism is all about freedom, it’s about clearing clutter, making careful choices, so we can focus on what’s essential, and find happiness in life.

 Any half-awake materialist well knows – that which you hold holds you.Tom Robbins

-The average American spends 8 hours a week cleaning and dealing with stuff, rather than learning something new, traveling or enjoying family.
+The average American spends 8 hours per week cleaning and dealing with stuff.
+A precious time that they could instead be learning something new, traveling, or enjoying family.

 In this post, I’m going to share with you how I organized my home office.